lucastheis/parallel/README.md

 		do_something(i)
 	map(parfor, range(num_tasks))

-Currently, there is no direct way to limit the number of forked processes.
+The easiest way to limit the number of forked processes is to set the argument `max_processes`.
-`map` will automatically created a single process for each argument.
-You can use `chunks` to nevertheless relatively conveniently be able to control the number of processes.

-	def parfor(indices):
-		for i in indices:
-			do_something(i)
-	map(parfor, chunks(num_tasks, num_processes))
+	map(function, range(10), max_processes=2)

+By default, the maximum number of forked processes is the number of available CPUs.
+You can change this default value by setting `map.max_processes`.

 If you want to write to a variable which was defined outside of the function, you have to make sure it is stored in *shared memory*.
 See the Python documentation on the *multiprocessing* module for more information.
-To store a NumPy array in shared memory, you can use David Baddeley's *shmarray* implementation.
+To store a NumPy array in shared memory, use the functions from the included *shmarray* module.

 	from shmarray import zeros